empathyco/k8s-prometheus-install-modes/README.md

 3 directories, 9 files
 ```
-Then expose the metrics port in the `templates/deployment.yaml`
+And expose the metrics port in the `templates/deployment.yaml`

 ```diff
 ports: